 5. MEMBERSHIP

 5.1.
-Membership in the Community can be collective (membership of families (kinds) and individual (membership of persons belonging to the people of ___________ (specify which one).
+Membership in the Community can be collective (membership of families (clans)) and individual (membership of persons belonging to the people ___________ (specify which one).

 5.2.
-Community members have the right to withdraw from it.
-In case of leaving the community, a member of the Community and members of his family are given a share of the property of the community.
+Community members have the right to leave.
+In case of leaving the community, a member of the Community and members of his family are given a share of the community's property.

 5.3.
-The rights and obligations of members of the Community, the procedure and conditions for joining the Community and leaving it are determined by the charter of the Community.
+The rights and obligations of members of the Community, the procedure and conditions for joining and leaving the Community are determined by the charter of the Community.

-If during the organization of the Community, the founders transfer property as a contribution (contribution), it is necessary to reflect this in this agreement.
+If, when organizing the Community, the founders transfer property as a contribution (contribution), this must be reflected in this agreement.

 6.1.
-The procedure for managing the Community, the structure of the governing bodies, the procedure for creating control bodies, as well as the competence of the governing bodies and control bodies are determined by the Charter of the Community.
+The procedure for managing the Community, the structure of management bodies, the procedure for creating control bodies, as well as the competence of management bodies and control bodies are determined by the Charter of the Community.

 6.2.
 The founders (members) of the Community participate in the management of the Community in the manner determined by the charter and current legislation.

 7.1.
-The founders of the Community will make every effort to resolve all disagreements and disputes arising under this Agreement, in connection with it or as a result of its execution, through negotiations.
+The founders of the Community will make every effort to resolve all disagreements and disputes arising under this Agreement, in connection with it or as a result of its implementation, through negotiations.

 7.2.
-Disputes and disagreements that cannot be resolved through negotiations shall be settled in court or otherwise. statutory okay.
+Disputes and disagreements that cannot be resolved through negotiations are resolved in court or other established by law ok.

 7.3.
-Disputes and disagreements on issues internal organization Communities and relations between its members may be resolved on the basis of the traditions and customs of small peoples that do not contradict federal legislation and the legislation of the constituent entities of the Russian Federation and do not harm the interests of other ethnic groups and citizens.
+Disputes and disagreements on issues internal organization Communities and relationships between its members can be resolved on the basis of the traditions and customs of small peoples that do not contradict federal legislation and the legislation of the constituent entities of the Russian Federation and do not harm the interests of other ethnic groups and citizens.

 8.1.
-This agreement becomes invalid only in case of liquidation of the Community.
+This agreement becomes invalid only in the event of the liquidation of the Community.

 8.2.
-Amendments to this agreement are made in cases established by law.
+Changes to this agreement are made in cases established by law.

 9. ENTRY INTO FORCE

 9.1.
-This Agreement shall enter into force from the moment of its signing by all the founders.
+This Agreement comes into force from the moment it is signed by all founders.

 10. FINAL PROVISIONS